rick-dangerous13/teensysynth/scripts/README.md

-# TeensySynth Scripts
+# Polyphonion Scripts

-This directory contains built-in and user scripts for the TeensySynth.
+This directory contains built-in and user scripts for the Polyphonion.

 ## Built-in Scripts